 If you’ve been here before, you know I like to indulge in a cocktail or two (okay, maybe three or four on occasion, who am I kidding).
-But, if you’re new and just happened to land here today by pure luck, be sure to check out The Indie Wild Mule, the classic Wisconsin Old-Fashioned and of course The Poor Liza if you’re throwing The Wildwood Speakeasy New Year’s Bash!
-Yes, I will definitely be sipping on a Poor Liza tomorrow night, but that baby packs a punch and it doesn’t include champagne…which is kinda what I’m craving right now, and this sucka has bubbly perfection for a special occasion (eh-hem like midnight).
+But, if you’re new and just happened to land here today by pure luck, be sure to check out The Indie Wild Mule, the classic Wisconsin Brandy Old-Fashioned, and of course The Poor Liza if you’re throwing The Wildwood Speakeasy New Year’s Bash!
+Yes, I will definitely be sipping on a Poor Liza tomorrow night, but that baby packs a punch, and it doesn’t include champagne…which is kinda what I’m craving right now, and this sucka has bubbly perfection for a special occasion (eh-hem like midnight).

 The Champagne Smash cocktail originates from this super swank restaurant, Bavette’s Bar and Beouf, in Chicago.
-I painstakingly sat by the bar, and watched intently, taking notes and obviously HAD to order more then one of this boozy bliss to finally perfect it myself.
+I painstakingly sat by the bar, and watched intently, taking notes and obviously HAD to order more than one of this boozy bliss to finally perfect it myself.
 What can I say, I sacrifice myself for you guys.
 But after you partake, you’ll understand why and thank me for it.